Nemesis533/Local_LLHAMA/README.md

 - Fuzzy device/entity matching using dynamic Home Assistant entity list; for optmization purposes, a manual list of devices can also be assigned instead of filtering the full list from HA.
   This solves the problem of having to call devices by the exact name that they are saved under - you can now say "light above the desk" to call the "desk light".
 - Execute multiple commands in a single sentence
+- Thanks to Integration with Ollama, natual language responses will be returned when no device is present.
 - NEW!
-Thanks to Integration with Ollama, natual language responses will be returned when no device is present.
+Calendar and reminder system with automatic notifications - set reminders, alarms, and appointments with natural language
-- Basic web interface for output monitoring and connection status (expansion and system control planned)
+- NEW!
+Basic web interface for output monitoring, connection status, and calendar management
 - Ability to integrate non-Home Assistant devices and commands with the same pipeline as the one used for Home Assistant.

 ## System Requirements